 A resource is only valuable if you know it exists.
-Don't wait to know what is available — meet with a financial coach or attend their scheduled events.
+Don't wait to know what is available — book an appointment to meet with a financial coach or attend their scheduled events.

 Why You Should Connect With Financial Coaches

 We get that while you're working hard to manage bills, work, family and school — "life" happens and it can shift your focus away from class.
 "Life" can happen in a lot of different ways.

 - Natural disasters set you back financially.

 - Unexpected bills make it impossible to cover basic needs.

 - A loved one needs your financial support.

 - Your living situation changes for the worst.